StudyFind/studyfind-documentation/devops/DEVELOPMENT-WORKFLOW.md

 When opening a PR for a branch the developer believes:

-* they have addressed the requirements of the feature at hand to the best of their abilities
+* they have addressed the requirements of the issue at hand to the best of their abilities
 * the branch is ready to be reviewed by their peers for feedback on functionality and code quality

 On opening a PR the developer should: